September 7th, 2019 Last Updated on: November 9th, 2021

 Contemporary Native Americans face many challenges today.
 If you watch the news you'll see headlines about mascots, celebrities wearing headdresses, and pipelines.
 While these are important issues, there are other problems facing Native communities that are more significant.

-These challenges are experienced socially, economically, culturally and on many other fronts, and include but aren't limited to:
+Challenges that Native people face are experienced socially, economically, culturally, and on many other fronts, and include but aren't limited to: